oddbird/oddsite/content/index.rst

 and the `creator of Susy`_ responsive-layout framework, open-source software has always been central to the OddBird vision.
-Whether we're building tools for developers like ourselves, or third-party consumers, we keep the needs of real people at the center of everything we do.
+Whether we’re building tools for developers like ourselves, or third-party consumers, we keep the needs of real people at the center of everything we do.